msinghakash/LISTINGS/README.md

 ## **Team**
 The team for this project consists of:

-Akash Singh (Role: Coding, Designing, Documentation, and Testing)
+Akash Singh (Role: Designing, Coding, Testing, and Documentation)

 ## **Credits and Acknowledgments**
 People who deserve credits for motivating me for this project: